JamesB192/Shadowrun-Unlimited-rip/README.md

 ### INSTALLATION:

+-Download the zip by clicking the green "clone or download" button above the list of files.
+(You may have to create a github account first...)
-Download the zip, extract to:
+-Then extract to:

 PC
 C:\Users\<USER>\Documents\Shadowrun Dragonfall Director's Cut\ContentPacks